-We strongly believe in prevention of nearsightedness (myopia) and we offer different services to slow the progression of the condition.
-Dr. Morrow fits specialty contact lenses that are designed to halt the progression of the condition in children and young adults using a contact lens called Paragon CRT®, among other treatment options for myopia control.
+We strongly believe in the prevention of nearsightedness (myopia) and we offer different services to slow the progression of the condition.
+Dr. Morrow and team offer several forms of myopia therapy to help slow the progression of myopia.
+Utilizing specialty contact lenses that are designed to halt the progression of the condition in children and young adults among other treatment options for myopia control.

-The other method used is called ortho-keratology, which utilizes rigid gas permeable contacts that are similar in concept to braces where they hold the glasses prescription where it is when you start the therapy so it does not increase with time.
+Ortho-keratology, which utilizes rigid gas permeable contacts that are similar in concept to braces where they hold the glasses prescription where it is when you start the therapy so slow the progressive increase in prescription over time.

 Pharmaceutical eye drops have been used in the treatment of myopia control therapy for many years.
 Therapeutic eye drops, particularly low dose Atropine, has been and continues to be comprehensively studied for its effectiveness and side effects.
 It has continued to show a positive impact on slowing elongation of the eye and slowing the progression of myopia with limited side effects.
 The main side effects of the diluted drops is large pupil size, mild light sensitivity, and mild changes in near vision, all of which can be easily addressed as needed.

 Myopia is the medical terminology for nearsightedness, which means you are able to see more clearly up close versus far away.
 Some refer to this type of vision as shortsightedness.
 Patients that have myopia mean their eyes are longer than average, causing the image to focus in front of the retina (back lining of the eyeball), resulting in blurred distance vision.

 A long-term study of the efficacy of overnight contact lenses for myopia treatment followed children for up to 12 years.
 The study found that this method was “effective in slowing myopia progression ... and demonstrated a clinically acceptable safety profile.”Learn More